FixingPixels/Aegis/docs/commands/aegis_context.md

-# `/aegis context` Command
+# Context Command Documentation

-The `context` command performs a quick refresh of the current context, showing relevant information for current work.
+The `/aegis context` command performs a quick refresh of the current context, showing relevant information for current work.

 > **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
 The command helps guide your AI assistant in understanding context.